alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 2. **Settings** – where you:
   -  select from the segments, dimensions and metrics you've loaded in Variables
-  -  choose how the data is displayed in the current tab (on the right of the screen)
+  -  choose how the data is displayed in the current tab (on the right of the editor)

-You must first add dimensions, metrics or segments to the **Variables** column before they can be used in **Settings**.
+You must add dimensions, metrics or segments to the **Variables** column before they can be used in **Settings**.

 To use a variable:

 - drag it into the appropriate field in **Settings**, or
 - double-click it to add it automatically to a compatible field

-To the right of the Variables and Settings columns, the exploration output is displayed.
+The exploration output is displayed to the right of the Variables and Settings columns.
 Each exploration can contain up to 10 tabs of output.

 The **Variables** you choose are available across all tabs within the same exploration, but each tab has its own **Settings** that are configured independently.

-Give each exploration a clear, descriptive name.
+Give each exploration a clear, descriptive name, using your organisation's naming conventions if you intend to share with other users.

 ## Dimensions and metrics

 Explorations are built using **dimensions** and **metrics**.

-A practical distinction:
+A simple distinction:

-- **Dimensions** group data and describe it.
+- **Dimensions** describe and group data.
 - **Metrics** measure data and are numerical.

+For example, the dimension "Device category" paired with the metric "Total users" will show you the number of unique users who used each device type (desktop, mobile or tablet) within your date range.

 ### Dimensions

-Dimensions describe attributes of your data — for example, which page was viewed or which device was used.
+Dimensions describe attributes of data — for example, the page viewed or device used.

 Common dimensions include: